cloudfoundry/community/toc/rfc/rfc-0021-deprecate-metrics-agent.md

 ## Proposal

 - Today - Mark [metrics-discovery-release](https://github.com/cloudfoundry/metrics-discovery-release) repo as deprecated
-- In One Month - Remove metrics agent from cf-deployment
+- In One Month
-- Accept a PR to move metrics-agent to an ops file in CF-deployment, if a community member needs Metrics Agent and would like a ops file.
+   * Accept a PR to move metrics-agent to an ops file in CF-deployment, if a community member needs Metrics Agent and would like a ops file.
+   * Remove metrics agent from cf-deployment
 - In Three Months - Stop cutting new releases of metrics agent